trussworks/trussels-guide/Trussels-Guide.md

 We do :lock:[peer feedback, manager alignment, and comp review](https://docs.google.com/document/d/1HRgqYDq8EA6g3AsyGrWMYZrCPEKPyHQpRtc5bet_beI/edit#) on a rolling quarterly basis.
 This will be announced repeatedly in Prac and in #announcements.

 ## Practice: Company retros every quarter
 In order to have a continual improvement of Truss, and to have an environment to air issues towards resolution, we host an organizational retro approximately once a quarter.
-You can read more about the process, including how we deal with action items, :lock:[here](https://docs.google.com/document/d/1otre3SpTU_eIpj4LlHNk3kt8FEPvdWIfQ-wRDNjWTLA/edit#).
+You can read more about the process, including how we deal with action items, in :lock:[this retro how-to doc](https://docs.google.com/document/d/1otre3SpTU_eIpj4LlHNk3kt8FEPvdWIfQ-wRDNjWTLA/edit) which covers how to use Retrium as well.

 ### Tool: Retrium (retro support)
 Retrium is a retro-specific tool that we’ve found useful.
 Set up an account at https://app.retrium.com/signup with your @truss.works email, then please ask in #bizops to be added to the list of approved users.